-One of the newer Canadian resorts (built on the site of a much older one) with the greatest powder up top.
+One of the newer Canadian resorts with the greatest powder up top.

 Named after an infamous incident involving a British geologist in 1858, this young village is already very much alive and kicking from its nest amongst the sweeping, tree-lined mountains, above the town of Golden.
 Two magnificent peaks loom above, both sewn with a tapestry of rippling blues, several long winding greens and some tasty blacks.

 Since the millennium, Kicking Horse has kicked a little harder each year.
 Formerly a tiny hill with just one or two lifts, the ski resort has become a proper mountain village since a gondola was built to scale Eagle’s Eye Peak far above.
 Luxury accommodation now lines the ski resort and more bars and restaurants are popping up each year, including the popular Eagle’s Eye mountain restaurant at 2,345m.

 With 100km of piste and five lifts, Kicking Horse is one of the smaller ski resorts in Canada, yet don't mistake it for an easy ride.
 The resort has a reputation for being a hard ski with difficult terrain - perfect to challenge expert skiers.
 This, however, is not to say there isn't anything for beginners with one chairlift solely dedicated for them.

 The Golden Eagle Express will get you right to the top of the mountain in no time.
 How you get down again is your decision.
 Take your pick from undulating bowls, chutes and wooded tree runs, or make your way to Blue Heaven Peak and play in the powder for hours.
 Experts will love the short, sharp blacks and bumper moguls in the woods whilst beginners can enjoy good nursery slopes further down the mountain.